cclabweb/LIVE2019/README.md

 Web App to collect reservation tickets for Canossa Campus Happening Live, 2019

 ## Description
-For more information read description in the top of the PHP file.
+For more information read description at the top of the PHP file.

 ## Credits
-We're using these resources:
-- PHP QR Code Library from http://phpqrcode.sourceforge.net/
+We've used the PHP QR Code Library from http://phpqrcode.sourceforge.net/